Radio multifrequency observations of galaxy clusters. The Abell 399$-$401 pair: Results

-where $S_w$ is the 346~MHz image (Figure~\ref{fig:A399_18cm_21cm_92cm}) and $N$ is the total number of pixels of the model image.
-The numerator of equation~\ref{eq:ratio_def} is essentially the flux density calculated over the bridge area from the 346~MHz image and the denominator is flux density of the 346~MHz image after the bridge model was added to (``injected" into) the visibilities.
-We notice that $R(\alpha)$ is a monotonically decreasing function of $\alpha$: $\lim_{\alpha \to \infty} R(\alpha) = 1$, i.e. in the limit of no bridge emission ``injected", the ratio is unity.
-Conversely, for $\lim_{\alpha \to -\infty} R(\alpha) = + \infty$, i.e. the ratio diverges when the bridge is much brighter than the image emission.
-This means that there must exist a spectral index value $\alpha_r$ for which $R(\alpha_r)$ is significantly greater than one, i.e. the injected halo is detectable above the noise of the 346~MHz observations.
-Spectral indices greater than $\alpha_r$ are all consistent with the 346~MHz observations, i.e. $\alpha_r$ represents a spectral index lower limit; \item we determined the spectral index lower limit by calculating $R(\alpha)$ for $0 < \alpha < 5$, with $\Delta \alpha = 0.25$ steps, and constructing its cumulative distribution function $P(R < r)$ normalized to unit area over the chosen interval.
-For $r = 15$, corresponding to $\alpha_r = 1.5$, $P(R < 15) = 95\%$, with an increasing probability for $\alpha_r < 1.5$.
-In other words, if the spectral index were flatter $\alpha_r < 1.5$, we would expect to measure an flux density excess in the 346~MHz image with a 95\% (or greater) significance.
-Given no detection at 346~MHz, this result sets a lower limit on the spectral index of the bridge $\alpha > 1.5$ at $2\sigma$ confidence level. \end{itemize} \citet{Govoni2019} also detected two diffuse sources with no obvious optical counterpart - sources $d$ and $f$ in Figure~\ref{fig:radio_ridge} -, suggesting that they could either be relics or faint radio galaxies with switched-off tails.
-The presence of an X-ray shock \citep{Akamatsu17} in the proximity of source $d$, would support the relic hypothesis - at least for that source.
-Both sources are visible at 346~MHz, with a similar morphology compared to the 140~MHz (Figure~\ref{fig:relicd_140MHz} and \ref{fig:relicf_140MHz}).
-Source $d$ is somewhat resolved in two brightness peaks at 346~MHz, and the interconnecting region appears to be at the noise level.
-We integrated the brightness distribution at 346~MHz above the $5\sigma$ contour at 140~MHz and obtained flux densities $S = 90 \pm 5$~mJy and $S = 141 \pm 7$~mJy for sources {\it d} and {\it f} respectively, yielding steep spectral indices $\alpha = 1.10 \pm 0.14$ (source {\it d}) and $\alpha = 1.46 \pm 0.14$ (source {\it f}).
+where $\tilde{S}$ is the 346~MHz image (Figure~\ref{fig:radio_ridge}) and $N$ is the total number of pixels in the selected region from the model image illustrated in Figure~\ref{fig:lofar_model}.
+The numerator of equation~\ref{eq:ratio_def} is essentially the flux density calculated over the bridge area from the 346~MHz image and the denominator is the flux density of the 346~MHz image after the bridge model was added to (``injected" into) the visibilities.
+The ratio $R(\alpha)$ is a monotonically increasing function with $\alpha$: $\lim_{\alpha \to \infty} R(\alpha) = 1$, implying that the ratio is unity in the limit of no bridge emission.
+Conversely, $R(\alpha)$ has a minimum smaller than unity for $\alpha = 0$.
+This means that there must exist a spectral index value $\alpha_r$ for which $R(\alpha_r)$ is significantly smaller than one, i.e. the injected halo should be detectable above the noise of the 346~MHz observations.